angelogiuseppe/force-resolutions/README.md

 4. Add a resolutions field in the package.json and inside of it a package to override

-4. Run the compiled file
+5. Run the compiled file

 ```shell
 node index.js
 ```

 5. Search in the package-lock.json to see that the versions of the packages are updated
----

-### Acknowledgments

-This project was inspired by the next package: [npm-force-resolutions](https://www.npmjs.com/package/npm-force-resolutions).

 ---